kentsommer/keras-inceptionV4/README.md

 Certainty is: 0.868498
 ```

+# News
+3/30/2017:

+1. I have released a Keras-2 compatible version of this network on the keras-2 branch.
+Note that this only supports the TensorFlow backend.

+2. Included in the keras-2 branch is the ability to specify whether to include the top layers or not.

+3. Once some issues with automatic weight conversion between backends is fixed in Keras 2, the keras-2 branch will be merged into master and should at that point support both Theano and TensorFlow.

 # Performance Metrics (@Top5, @Top1)

 Error rate on non-blacklisted subset of ILSVRC2012 Validation Dataset (Single Crop):